ktorio/ktor-documentation/topics/server-responses.md

     }
 }
 ```

-In the example above, the response will contain the `Content-Type: text/html` header because the extension is `.html`.
+In the example above, since the resource extension is `.html`, the response will include the `Content-Type: text/html` header.

-For convenience, components of the resource location, namely relative resource path and resource package, can be provided separately by the first and the second parameters respectively.
+For convenience, components of the resource location, relative path and package, can be passed separately through the first and the second parameters respectively.
-In the next example, a request target is mapped to the resource path under the `assets` package.
+In the next example, resources under the `assets` package are resolved based on requested paths.
-The handler will respond with default `index.html` resource if the [tailcard](server-routing.md#tailcard) path turns out to be empty and `404 Not Found` status if the `IllegalArgumentException` is thrown by the method, indicating the resource was not found.

 ```kotlin
 get("/assets/{rest-path...}") {